Tails86/pico-w-hello-world/README.md

 # pico-w-hello-world

-A simple hello-world example project targeting the Raspberry Pi Pico and using VSCode IDE
+A simple hello-world example project targeting the Raspberry Pi Pico W and using VSCode IDE

 ## Setup